bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 So yeah, you might've all heard of Taproot having been activated quite a while ago.
 So everyone's asking, Hey, when do we get all these cool privacy benefits out of Taproot transactions and simple Taproot channels with the emphasis on simple, because that's just the first step towards getting there.
-And basically what they do is just replace the funding output, which so far has been a 2-of-2 Pay-to-Witness-Script-Hash funding output with musig2, still 2-of-2 signature, but it's a musig2 key funding output.
+And basically what they do is just replace the funding output, which so far has been a 2-of-2 Pay-to-Witness-Script-Hash funding output with MuSig2, still 2-of-2 signature, but it's a MuSig2 key funding output.
 And while we're doing that, it's also changing up some of the scripts to get some of the benefits in chain space savings and privacy benefits.

 Mark Erhardt: 00:02:24

-All right, so to recap, Taproot's been out for about one and a half years And Lightning Wallets can probably already send to Taproot outputs and probably receive Taproot outputs on-chain.
+All right, so to recap, Taproot's been out for about one and a half years And Lightning Wallets can probably already send to Taproot outputs and probably receive Taproot outputs onchain.
 But now we're going to make the funding output, the UTXO that the channel is built upon, Taproot as well.
-Which means that we can have something that looks like a single-sig output using musig and we, well, yes.
+Which means that we can have something that looks like a single-sig output using MuSig and we, well, yes.
 So you said that we're also going to see some changes in the scripts.
 That sounds like something that is the business of all Lightning implementations.
 What's the status there?